 The Scrum Guide defines this value as having the courage to do the right thing, to work on tough problems.
 Courage is essential for those who work in complex environments where productive conflict helps discover creative solutions to difficult problems.
 It takes courage to engage in a dialogue about how to solve difficult problems.
 It takes courage for the Product Owner to make the right decisions for the product, and it takes courage for the Scrum Master to uphold the Scrum framework in environments where Scrum may be new or misunderstood.

-Commitment is the most misunderstood value in Scrum.
+Commitment is the most frequently misunderstood value in Scrum.
 A Scrum Team commits to supporting each other to achieve the Product Goal and Sprint Goal.
 Many believe the team must (no matter what) deliver every Product Backlog item added to the Sprint Backlog during the Sprint Planning event.
 That is not the case.

 Because teams use Scrum in complex environments, they may not know how to deliver an individual Product Backlog item until they have delivered it.
 Also, the unexpected often happens during the Sprint.
 Sometimes delivery of the Product Backlog item takes longer than anticipated.
 Sometimes the test environment goes down, the lights go out, or we all get sent home to work remotely during a pandemic.
 When these things happen, the Scrum Team regroups to decide how to deliver a Done increment that meets the Sprint Goal.
 The Scrum Team is committed to achieving the team’s goals, and the purpose of each Sprint is to deliver a Done increment that meets the Sprint Goal.
 The commitment is not to deliver every single Product Backlog item and task originally identified in the Sprint Planning event.